-Commonwealth Bank has publicly committed to taking action to support the international aim of limiting global warming to less than 2°C above pre-industrial levels.
+In late 2015, Commonwealth Bank publicly committed to taking action to support the international aim of limiting global warming to less than 2°C above pre-industrial levels.
 But as the scorecard shows, CommBank’s recent activity is completely inconsistent with that commitment.

 A two degree warming limit gives us a very strict carbon budget to work within, meaning 80% of known fossil fuel reserves must stay underground if we are to have even a 75% chance of not exceeding the limit.

 What does this mean for Commbank?
-Well the obvious place to start is excluding new investments that expand the fossil fuel industry.
-Beyond this, the bank needs to reduce its exposure to the sector by 2030 and become coal-free in five years.
+Well the obvious place to start would be a policy excluding new investments that expand the fossil fuel industry.
+Beyond this, the bank must commit to to actively managing down its exposure to fossil fuels, and become coal-free in five years.

 GOT A COMMBANK HOME LOAN?